ofdn/website/pages/FAQ.md

 8. To promote diversity and inclusion in Science, Technology, Education and Management (STEM)

 **2. Who can become a member?**
-Four individuals — Nasim Ali, Sailesh Pattanaik, Sailesh Patnaik, Shitikantha Dash, and Shreekant Kedia — that were involved in the foundation of the organization are the Founding Members of the Foundation.
-The Foundation has an internal policy to accept new member individuals/organizations (as collaborators).
+The Foundation has four Founding Members — Nasim Ali, Sailesh Pattanaik, Sailesh Patnaik, Shitikantha Dash, and Shreekant Kedia — that were involved in the foundation of the organization.
+We have an internal policy to accept new member individuals/organizations (as collaborators).
 If you are interested to join us, please go the JOIN US page and apply.
 We will get back soon on our decision.